skip to content

 Yeah.

-Yeah, that'll work.
-And then go back to the package.json — there's one other dependency I want to explain.
-The fast-xml-parser.
-That's something I just added recently.
-Now you can feed it a podcast RSS feed, because previously it had only been working with YouTube links.
-If you have a podcast RSS feed at all with audio, it will now run this whole process on that.
-I first created this for FSJAM, actually, and then I went through all these different steps to build something with YouTube.
-But now I could just run it and I'm going to be able to run this on all 95 previous FSJAM episodes.
+Is something I also just built here recently, or now you can feed it a podcast RSS feed.
+Cause it's previously just been working totally with, YouTube links.
+But now if you have a podcast RSS feed or just an RSS feed at all, with audio, it will now run this whole process on that.
+So I first created this for FS Jam, actually, and then I went through all these different steps to like build something with YouTube eventually.
+But now I can just run it and I'm gonna be able to run this on all 95 previous, FS Jam episodes.

 00:21:24 - Nick Taylor

 All right, let me clone Whisper here.
-I'm just gonna —
+So I'm just gonna—

-You want to clone it inside of AutoShow?
+so you, you want to clone it inside of AutoShow.

 00:21:30 - Nick Taylor

-Oh, okay.
-What's the reason for that?
-Just out of curiosity.
+Oh, okay, okay.
+What's the reason for that, just out of curiosity?

-It's because it's a Node script calling out to multiple things on your machine — one of which is yt-dlp and one is Whisper.
-This just allows the path and the main command to all be in the right place.
-This is also why working with Whisper.cpp is the most complicated [unclear] way of doing this.
-Most people are not going to do this — they're going to use the services.
-You want to stay in the base directory the entire time you're running these commands.
+It's just because of the way it's a Node script that's calling out to multiple things on your machine, one of which is going to be yt-dlp and one of it's going to be this Whisper thing.
+So this just allows the path and the main command and the stuff to all kind of be in the right place.
+This is also why working with Whisper.cpp is the most complicated. dev-y kind of way of doing this.
+Most people are not going to do this.
+They're going to use the services.
+Gotcha.
+So you want to just— this entire time you just want to stay in the base directory as you're running these commands.
+Okay, cool.

 00:22:10 - Nick Taylor

-I'm just going to run them one at a time so we can see things happen.
+I'm just going to run them one at a time just so we can see things happening here.

 00:22:23 - Nick Taylor

-You literally told me what to do and I'm like, yeah, well, I saw —
+You literally told me what to do and I'm like—

-You'd already done that after I told you — that's one of the reasons why I brought it up.
+Yeah.
+Well, I, I saw you, you had already done that after I told you.
+So that was one of the reasons why I brought it up.
+So cool.
+Cool.

 00:22:32 - Nick Taylor